 The initial public offering price of certain of the Notes may be greater than the amount payable on the Notes at maturity.
 The excess of the initial public offering price at which a substantial amount of such Notes are sold over the amount payable thereon at maturity constitutes original issue premium.
-No representation is made by the Town regarding the prices at which a substantial amount of the Notes ultimately will be sold to the public.
-An owner who purchases a note with original issue premium must amortize such original issue premium as provided in applicable Treasury Regulations, and amortized premium reduces the owner's basis in the note for federal income tax purposes.
-Owners of Notes having original issue premium, and especially any owner who is not an original owner of a note who bought the note at its initial public offering price, should consult their tax advisors with respect to the federal and state income tax consequences of the disposition of such notes.
+Any prices set forth on the cover page of the Official Statement may or may not reflect the prices at which a substantial amount of the Notes were ultimately sold to the public.